Skip to main content

 Surrounded by yes-people

-If your workmates always agree with people and never voice concerns, they could be experiencing toxic positivity.
+If your workmates always agree and never voice concerns, they could be experiencing toxic positivity.

-A clever way to counter this is to have a casual chat with your colleagues.
-See if they have any concerns about the company or their work.
+A simple counter is a casual chat with your colleagues—ask whether they have any concerns about the company or their work.

 Excessive flattery

-Everyone likes a compliment, but it’s possible to take it too far.
-If you’re hearing excessive praise, you may be witnessing manipulation.
-Constant compliments are less sincere, and they can actually be demeaning and patronizing.
+Everyone likes a compliment, but it can go too far.
+Excessive praise can be a form of manipulation.
+Constant compliments feel less sincere, and they can come across as demeaning and patronizing.

 Fake smiles and mismatched expressions

-Seeing happy faces where the smiles don’t seem to reach the eyes?
-Maybe these fake smiles are just keeping up appearances of a happy workplace.
+Seeing happy faces where the smiles don’t reach the eyes?
+Those fake smiles may be keeping up appearances of a happy workplace.

-You may even spot someone saying positive things with a scowl on their face.
-If the expressions don’t match the words, toxic positivity may be an issue.
+You may even spot someone saying positive things with a scowl.
+When expressions don’t match the words, toxic positivity may be the cause.

 Low productivity

-Some workers may appear busy all the time.
-However, their productivity still appears low when you check the data.
-That could be a sign of invalidation impacting their mental health.
+Some workers appear busy all the time, yet the data shows low output.
+That can be a sign that invalidation is affecting their mental health.

 Disguised stress